pulp/pulp/docs/sphinx/dev-guide/contributing/building.rst

     $ rsync -avz --delete * pulpadmin@repos.fedorapeople.org:/srv/repos/pulp/pulp/testing/2.4/

 You can now run the automated QE suite against the testing repository to ensure that the build is stable and has no known issues.
+We have a Jenkins server for this purpose, and you can configure it to test the repository you just published.

 Publishing the Build
 --------------------